Their neighbors couldn’t get to vaccine sites. So they created ‘Joe’s Covee Car’ and offered free rides.

 “That’s really a big question.
 I cannot tell you how many times a day the question comes up,” he said.

-For, Limburg, who was left impaired of hearing in one ear after contracting mumps when she was a child before a vaccine was available, vaccine hesitancy pushes her to keep the volunteer services running.
+For Limburg, who was left impaired of hearing in one ear after contracting mumps when she was a child before a vaccine was available, vaccine hesitancy pushes her to keep the volunteer services running.

-The couple is already in conversation to expand the service to other parts of the state with the help of drivers who are fully vaccinated, have a clean driver’s record and meet all covid-19 safety guidelines, they said.
+The couple is already in conversation to expand the service to other parts of the state with the help of drivers who are fully vaccinated, have a clean driving record and meet all coronavirus safety guidelines, they said.
 Prompted by requests to donate to the cause, the couple has also created a Facebook page to cover some expenses.

 “We are not rich people by far,” Cicchetti said.
 “We are doing something that makes a difference.
-Yeah, money is important but people’s lives are really important.
+Yeah, money is important, but people’s lives are really important.
 If we can do something like this on a very limited budget, anyone can do it.”